Lil-Green/Lil-Green/README.md

--So, Hello my name is Andrew im from Ukraine, im 17 y.o and I'm started programming in c# and already made several programs so maybe I'll post them here later. that's all i can't say right now...
+-So, Hello my name is Andrew im from Ukraine, im 17 y.o and I'm started programming in c#, node.js and already made several programs so maybe I'll post them here later. that's all i can't say right now...